 The State SCERT/SIE, IASE, CTE, DIETs and Block and Cluster Resource Centres be strengthened with specific emphasis on Science and Mathematics by constituting a Resource Group at each level and build their capacity by networking them with Higher Education Institutions, Teacher Circles and Science Congress etc. The teacher educators and academic support institutions (SCERT, DIETs, BRC and CRCs) also be empowered in using ICT in science and mathematics teaching-learning and activities.

-Innovative Pedagogy in Transforming Science Education Development of Resource Materials
+Development of Resource Materials

 MHRD will constitute an Institutional consortium under the joint leadership of NCERT, DST and National Council of Science Museums (NCSM) to undertake the following activities viz.,